TEEs-projects/Time-manipulation-Attack/testchain/README.md

 This folder holds the chain and node configuration files for running our experiment.

 ### **Catalog**
-Three types of files are kept in this folder:
+Following types of files are kept in this folder:

 * **Network configuration**: *21chain.json, myPrivateNetwork.txt*
 * **Sealer/User node configuration**: *.toml, node\*/\* and usr\*/\**